ucsd-cse131-s18/pa2-grading/index.md

 As usual, full summaries of the instructions we use are at [this assembly guide](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html).

-### Print Return Value from BOA in C
+### Printing Tagged Value in C
-When BOA returns, it saves the return value in register EAX.
+When Boa returns, it saves the return value in register EAX.
 In C, return value goes into EAX by convention.
-Then, it is saved in the `result` variable.
-You need to print the return value in C. Since in BOA, values are tagged, you need to do bitwise manipulations before printing the values in C.
+To print the return value, you need to fill out `print` function.
+Since values are tagged in Boa, you need to do bitwise manipulations before using printf.

 For example, if the return value is `0xFFFFFFFE` or 0x7FFFFFFE, you should print `true\n` or `false\n`.
 If the return value is a `0xFFFFFFF7`, you should print `-5\n`.